kengzzzz/tiny-poe2smoother/README.md

 - Saved GUI options between launches
 - Backup and restore

+## Trust & Privacy

+- No telemetry or analytics of any kind.
+- No auto-updater or background network calls — the app only reads and writes local game files.
+- Releases are marked [immutable on GitHub](https://github.com/kengzzzz/tiny-poe2smoother/releases) and built directly from the tagged source by [GitHub Actions](.github/workflows/release.yml), not hand-uploaded.

 ## Download

 Download the latest Windows executable or Linux archive from the [releases page](https://github.com/kengzzzz/tiny-poe2smoother/releases).